 - Low levels of glucose in your body (a condition known as hypoglycaemia).

 - A build-up of glycogen in your muscles and liver.

 Because glycogen storage disorders are inherited and can affect energy production and metabolism within your body, they are also known as inborn errors of metabolism.

 What are the different types of glycogen storage disorders?

-Glycogen storage disorders are classified according to which enzyme is lacking or not working normally and also which part of the body is affected by the disease.
+Glycogen storage disorders are classified according to which protein (enzyme) is lacking or not working normally and also which part of the body is affected by the disease.
 Glycogen storage disorders mostly tend to affect your liver and muscles.
 However, some glycogen storage disorders can affect other parts of the body such as the kidney, heart, blood vessels, nervous system and bowel (see below).
 The different types of glycogen storage disorder include: